AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 - Armor: None
 - Tools: None
 - Saving Throws: None
-- Skills: 3 levels of Acrobatics
+- Skills: 3 levels of Acrobatics, 1 level of any skill of your choice
 ### Equipment

 - 1 finesse weapon of your choice